GottaYotta/PixelSDK/README.md

 self.present(nav, animated: true, completion: nil)
 ```

-#### Square Content Only
+### Square Content Only

-The below example shows how to present the editor with only support for creating square photos and videos.
+The below example presents the SDK with only support for creating square photos and videos.
 The user will have access to both the library and camera.
 ```swift
 let container = ContainerController() container.editControllerDelegate = self